henritns/finlex-cli/README.md

 Color highlighting for CSV is recommended.
 I guess this could work with a graphical editor such as Excel, too, but I haven't tried it.

 Collaborative work on the file is possible through Git, for example.

+## Construcing the list

+The URLs on the list must point to a statute or section page in the [Semantic Finlex](http://data.finlex.fi/fi/main).
+The easiest way to collect such pages while browsing [current laws at Finlex](https://www.finlex.fi/fi/laki/ajantasa/) using the [Finlex Ex](https://github.com/henritns/finlex-ex) browser extension.

+## Issues

+Unfortunately, the Semantic Finlex is not updated nearly as frequently as Finlex.
+Therefore, you should treat this application as more of a proof-of concept rather than a reliable tool.